 - Re-attachment of the soft tissue and bone to the cleaner root surface is initiated.

 - The patient’s bite is adjusted to eliminate the bite trauma

 - New connective tissue attachment and bone growth occurs

 Laser Treatment Around Implants

-Where plaque and debris is allowed to accumulate around implants a condition termed implantitis can occur.
-In the case of implantitis bone loss is seen around an implant, starting from the head of the implant or the crest of the ridge, to the apex of the implant which is imbedded in the bone.
-Bone loss normally occurs at a slow rate, however, applying the same periolase principal to the tissue around the implant it is possible to destroy the bacteria causing the problem and generate new bony tissue and a healthy environment.
+Where plaque and debris are allowed to accumulate around implants a condition termed implantitis can occur.
+In the case of implantitis bone loss is seen around an implant, starting from the head of the implant or the crest of the ridge, to the apex of the implant which is embedded in the bone.
+Bone loss normally occurs at a slow rate, however, applying the same periolase principle to the tissue around the implant it is possible to destroy the bacteria causing the problem and generate new bony tissue and a healthy environment.